nol13/fuzzball.js/README.md

 ==========
 Easy to use and powerful fuzzy string matching.

 This is (mostly) a JavaScript port of the [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy) Python library.
-Uses [leven](https://github.com/sindresorhus/leven) for distance calculations. (with a bit of code from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) patched on)
+Uses [leven](https://github.com/sindresorhus/leven) for distance calculations. (with a few modifications for wildcards, unicode, and a bit of code from [fast-levenshtein](https://github.com/hiddentao/fast-levenshtein) patched on)

 Simple demo <a href="https://nol13.github.io/fuzzball.js" target="_blank">here</a> comparing some of the different scorers/options.
 API Docs <a href="https://github.com/nol13/fuzzball.js/blob/master/jsdocs/fuzzball.md" target="_blank">here</a>.